Ashbourne, Derbyshire: History

 Ashbourne was granted a market charter in 1257.
 In medieval times it was a frequent rest stop for pilgrims walking "St Non's Way" to the shrine of Saint Fremund at Dunstable in Bedfordshire.

 The forces of Charles Edward Stuart passed through Ashbourne during the Jacobite rising of 1745.

+The population was 2,158 inhabitants by the time of the 1841 census.
+The chief products of the town in the 1840s were cheese and malt.

 Governance

 Ashbourne Town Council has four wards – Belle Vue, Hilltop, Parkside and St Oswald's – represented by a total of 13 councillors.
 It meets at Ashbourne Town Hall in the Market Place.

 Geography

 Ashbourne lies at 53°01′N 01°44′W. Ashbourne Green and Sturston are hamlets close by.
 Henmore Brook, a tributary of the River Dove, flows through the middle of the town.
 It has an elevation of 400 ft.

 Economy

 From 1910, Nestlé had a creamery in the town which, for a period, was contracted to produce Carnation condensed milk.
 The factory had its own private sidings connected to the railway station goods yard, which allowed milk trains to access the facility and distribute product as far south as London.
 After milk trains ceased in 1965, the railway track was lifted as passenger services and the railway station had already been closed back in 1954.
 The factory closed in 2003 and, since demolition in 2006, has been redeveloped as housing and a light industrial estate, although the old loading ramp from street level up to the factory floor is still in place.

 Water from a borehole on the site was first marketed as Ashbourne Water in 1975 and was sold mostly to the catering trade.
 Nestlé retained the borehole after the factory shut, taking water by tanker to Buxton for bottling.
 Declining sales (1.3 million bottles in 2005, compared to 90 million for Buxton water) meant it could not justify further investment and the brand was discontinued in 2006.

 Tourism is an important element of the local economy, due to the town's proximity to Dovedale and the Peak District.
-The Tourist Information Centre was closed in 2011 but, from January 2018, a visitor information centre was made available again in the town hall.
+There is a visitor information centre in the town hall.